 - January 1 New Year's Day

 - January (Third Monday) Martin Luther King Jr.'s Birthday

 - February (Third Monday) Washington's Birthday

 - May (Last Monday) Memorial Day

 - July 4 Independence Day

 - September (First Monday) Labor Day

 - November 11 Veteran's Day

 - November Thanksgiving Day

 - November Friday after Thanksgiving

 - December 24 Christmas Eve (When December 25 falls on a Thursday, the day after Christmas, shall be observed as a County holiday in lieu of Christmas Eve.)

 - December 25 Christmas Day

-- A. In addition, to which every day appointed by the President or Governor, upon concurrence by the County Board of Supervisors, for a public fast, Thanksgiving, or holiday shall also be considered as a holiday for purposes herein.
+- A. Every day appointed by the President or Governor, upon concurrence by the County Board of Supervisors, for a public fast, Thanksgiving, or holiday shall also be considered as a holiday for purposes herein.

-- B. Floating Holidays In Lieu of Lincoln's Birthday and Columbus Day regular employees shall be entitled to up to sixteen (16) hours of floating holiday time.
+- B. Floating Holidays In Lieu of Lincoln's Birthday and Columbus Day, regular employees shall be entitled to up to sixteen (16) hours of floating holiday time.
 This time will be credited in pay period 01 of each year.
-Floating holidays shall be taken at a time agreeable to both the employee and the appointing authority.
-Parttime employees shall receive this holiday time on a pro-rated basis.
+Newly hired employees hired after pay period one (01) but before pay period thirteen (13) shall be entitled to eight (8) hours of floating holiday time in their first year of employment.
+This time will be credited in pay period thirteen (13) of the new employee's first year.
+Part-time employees shall receive this holiday time proportionate their full-time equivalency (FTE).